MACS: Multi-source Audio-to-image Generation with Contextual Significance and Semantic Alignment: Methods

 To enable our audio separation model to identify and prioritize more significant audio separations, we introduce a \textit{ranking loss}, formulated as:

-where \( r_s(\cdot,\cdot) \) represents the Spearman's rank correlation coefficient~\cite{spearman1987proof} quantifying the degree of discrepancy in the ranking of data between two arrays, and \( \mb{S} \in \mathbb{R}^M \) consists of the cosine similarities between the CLAP embedding of the original audio mixture, \( \mc{P}_A(\bm{m})\in\mathbb{R}^D \), and the separated audio embeddings, \( \mc{E}^A_i \in\mathbb{R}^{M\times D}\).
+where \( r_s(\cdot,\cdot) \) represents the Spearman's rank correlation coefficient~\cite{spearman1987proof} quantifying the degree of discrepancy in the ranking of data between two arrays, and \( \mb{S} \in \mathbb{R}^M \) consists of the cosine similarities between the CLAP embedding of the original audio mixture, \( \mc{P}_A(\bm{m})\in\mathbb{R}^D \), and the separated audio embeddings, \( \mc{E}^A \in\mathbb{R}^{M\times D}\).
 Function $\mr{Sorted}(\cdot)$ outputs the sorted array in descending order.
-In fact, there is no strict restriction to the selection of sorting function.
-To ensure differentiability during training, we adopt the ranking optimization method proposed by~\cite{blondel2020fast}, which enables deep learning models to directly optimize ranking functions.
-By incorporating this ranking loss, the model is encouraged to discern and rank the significance of different audio separations, reinforcing its ability to preserve and emphasize key semantic information.
+There is no strict requirement for the choice of sorting function.
+To ensure differentiability during training, we adopt the ranking optimization method from~\cite{blondel2020fast}, which allows direct optimization of ranking functions in deep models.
+This ranking loss guides the model to identify and prioritize important audio sources, enhancing its ability to preserve key semantic information.

-\textbf{Contrastive Loss.} Our second focus is on semantic alignment between the separated audio signals and their text labels, which is critical for image generation.
-To address the lack of explicit semantic cues in unsupervised methods, we employ a contrastive loss to align each audio's semantic information with its corresponding text label.
+\paragraph{Contrastive Loss} Our second focus is aligning separated audio signals with their text labels, which is crucial for image generation.
+To compensate for missing semantic cues in unsupervised learning, we apply a contrastive loss to align each audio with its corresponding text label.

-Each separated audio \(\bm{s}_i\) is expected to semantically correspond to one text label from its associated labels.
-However, at this stage, we lack explicit information about the content of each separate audio.
-To address this, we leverage the joint embedding space and perform a \textit{soft assignment} to align the separated audio embeddings with the text embeddings.
-This is achieved as follows:
+Each separated audio \(\bm{s}_i\) is expected to semantically align with one of its associated text labels.
+However, explicit label information is not available at this stage, as the model receives only audio data as input.
+To address this, we perform a \textit{soft assignment} in a joint embedding space by aligning audio and text embeddings as follows:

 where \(\langle \cdot \rangle\) denotes \(L_2\) normalization, and \(\tau\) is a fixed temperature parameter set to 1e-2.
-This soft assignment ensures that each separated audio embedding is aligned with its most relevant text embedding, avoiding the rigidness of hard assignment and facilitating better semantic preservation during training.
+This soft assignment ensures that each separated audio embedding is aligned with its most relevant text embedding, enabling semantic consistency without enforcing rigid one-to-one assignments.

-To further align the embeddings of the two modalities, we compute the \textit{contrastive loss}~\cite{radford2021learning}, formulated as:
+To align audio and text embeddings, we employ the contrastive loss~\cite{radford2021learning}: